-To achieve this we carry out extensive wildlife observations and research studies and have established partnerships with national and international wildlife conservation organisations to carry out wildlife surveys and ensure that there is no loss of biodiversity in the South Gobi.
+To achieve this, we carry out extensive wildlife observations and research studies and have established partnerships with national and international wildlife conservation organisations to carry out wildlife surveys and ensure that there is no loss of biodiversity in Umnugovi.

 Oyu Tolgoi is committed to exercising responsible waste management practices through a waste minimisation strategy, reducing our waste, reusing where possible, and recycling what we can.

-As part of our sustainable land management policy, our mine closure and rehabilitation plans have been developed in accordance with Mongolian laws and standards.
+As part of our sustainable land management policy, our mine closure and rehabilitation plans were developed in accordance with Mongolian laws and standards.
 This keeps land degradation to a minimum.